Home / Cobweb Spiders / Mirror (Thwaitesia argentiopunctata)

 Spiderlings

 The young spiders are rare, so facts about their description remain unrecorded.
-Yet, most of them disperse from their kin when matured.
+However, like many spider species, they typically disperse from their siblings upon reaching maturity.

 The Web